calpt/adapters/tests/sagemaker/README.md

 ## Execute Tests

 ### Requirements:
 AWS is going to release new DLCs for PyTorch and/or TensorFlow.
-The Tests should run on the new framework versions with current `transformers` release to validate the new framework release is compatible with the `transformers` version.
+The Tests should run on the new framework versions with current `adapter_transformers` release to validate the new framework release is compatible with the `adapter_transformers` version.
 To run these tests you need credentials for the HF SageMaker AWS Account.
 You can ask @philschmid or @n1t0 to get access.
 AWS will notify us with a new issue in the repository pointing to their framework upgrade PR.

 ### Run Tests: